Storkfrasse/Discgolf/README.md

 ## User Stories

-* As a user I want to be able to navigate through the whole site smoothly.
+* As a user I want to be able to navigate through the whole site smoothly
-* As a user I want to understand the purpose of the site upon loading it.
 * As a user I want to see picture of Discgolf.
 * As a user I want to know the history of Discgolf.
 * As a user I want to know how to get better on Discgolf.